carpentries/instructor-training/episodes/21-carpentries.md

 > a workshop or even a single lesson yourself.
 It can seem daunting to organize
 > your own workshop, but as long as you have 1-2 people who can either help or
 > co-instruct, The Carpentries Core Team and community can provide
-> support and guidance so that it's not so scary!
+> support and guidance so that it is not so scary!
 {: .callout}

 In both cases (self- or centrally-organized), you can start the workshop